Events & Training

-The session focuses on threat avoidance covering off at high level the main tactics and strategies used by criminals to attack individuals and business for financial gain.
-During the session we will talk through some
+The session focuses on threat avoidance, covering off at high level the main tactics and strategies used by criminals to attack individuals and business for financial gain.
+During the session we will talk through:

 - Examine the exploits of a highly success fraudster